brainworxx/kreXX-TYPO3-Extension/Documentation/Quickstart/Fluid/Index.rst

 The debugging ViewHelpers
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the viewhelper is pretty much straight forward:
+Using the ViewHelpers is pretty much straight forward:

 .. code-block:: html